gilch/hissp/docs/lissp_whirlwind_tour.rst

    ;;; 19.3 Inject

-   _#"The 'inject' reader macro compiles and evaluates the next form at read time and injects the resulting object directly into the Hissp tree, like a fully-qualified reader macro does.
+   ;; The 'inject' reader macro compiles and evaluates the next form at ;; read time and injects the resulting object directly into the Hissp ;; tree, like a fully-qualified reader macro does.
-   "

    #> '(1 2 (operator..add 1 2))          ;Quoting happens at compile time.
    >>> ((1),